sonnynomnom/twitch-sql-project/README.md

 5. What are the most popular games in `stream`?
 Create a list of games and their number of viewers. `ORDER BY` from most popular to least popular.

 6. Using a `CASE` statement, create a new column named `genre` for each of the games in `stream`.
-Group the games into their genres: Multiplayer Online Battle Arena (MOBA), First Person Shooter (FPS), Survival, and Others.
-Your logic should be:

-*If League of Leagues → MOBA*
+Group the games into their genres: Multiplayer Online Battle Arena (MOBA), First Person Shooter (FPS), and Others.
+Your logic should be: *If it is League of Leagues or Dota 2 or Heroes of the Storm → then it is MOBA.
+If it Counter-Strike: Global Offensive → Then it is FPS.
+Else, it is Others.*
-*If Dota 2 → MOBA*
-*If Heroes of the Strom → MOBA*
-*If Counter-Strike: Global Offensive → FPS*
-*If DayZ → Survival*
-*If Survival Evolved → Survival*

 Use `GROUP BY` and `ORDER BY` to showcase only the unique game titles.